Watch Me Grow, Years 1 to 5

 6. Playing copycat and wanting to eat what you’re eating.
 Set a good example for her.

-1. Stack two or three blocks.
+1. Stack at least two small objects, like blocks.

-1. Likes saying, “No!”
+1. Likes saying “No!”

 2. Is afraid of strangers.